 The paper discussed a study called the Minnesota Starvation Experiment (1944) which was carried during the aftermath of World War II.
 Researchers were keen to investigate the impact of starvation and refeeding as a result of the food shortages that occurred throughout Europe.
 The experiment had three phases:

 Phase 1: All participants (36 males) were required to consume 3200 calories per day for 12 weeks.
-All biological and psychological markers were assessed to ensure accuracy of results, to ensure that participants had no other underlying health conditions, and used a way of measuring outcomes of the experiment as a whole.
+All biological and psychological markers were assessed to ensure the accuracy of results, to ensure that participants had no other underlying health conditions, and used as a way of measuring the outcomes of the experiment as a whole.